lafefspietz/nist_MM4250_calibration_data_2025/README.md

  - [MUF models for SMA MOS models](MOS_MUF_model_construction/SMA%20Maury%20Offset%20Shorts/)
  - [Dimensional definitions used by MOS models](MOS_MUF_model_construction/Dimensional%20Definitions/)
  - [Touchstone file outputs from MUF MOS models](MOS_MUF_model_construction/MOS_definitions_touchstone/)

+The first folder above, [6x6cal MUF Menu set](6x6cal_MUF_menu_set/), contains the MUF "menus" ([XML](https://en.wikipedia.org/wiki/XML) files with ".vnauncert" file extension) used to perform the whole calibration.
+For these to work, the whole set should be placed in the folder where the data set is, with the same exact file names as in the sample data sets here, and in the graphic at the top of this document.
+Due to the way MUF works with the file structures, some care must be taken to make sure that the menus find all the files they need from the standards definitions.
+This folder also has a sub-folder with some needed XML files.
+The tier 1 calibration menus should, if they run properly, generate folders with files in them which can be passed along to the tier 1 menus(one for each port), which should then create the final Touchstone files used to perform the ecal in various sub-folders.
+This set of files is the MUF equivalent of what is in the tier2_scikitrf_caldata folder for the scikit-rf version of the calibration.

+The second folder, [MUF models for 3.5 mm MOS standards](MOS_MUF_model_construction/35mm%20Maury%20Offset%20Shorts/), contains the MUF models, again as a set of XML files reconginzable by the MUF, for the 3.5 mm standards MOS1-MOS6.
+The third folder, [MUF models for SMA MOS models](MOS_MUF_model_construction/SMA%20Maury%20Offset%20Shorts/) is a set of ".cascade" files(also XML) which convert the 3.5 mm standards to SMA using the shunt capacitance calculated from the reference given in the paper.
+The folder "[Dimensional definitions used by MOS models](MOS_MUF_model_construction/Dimensional%20Definitions/)" contains a number of XML files in formats created by MUF which are used by the other standards files.
+These three folders together form a networked collection of XML files, which all together make up the MUF model of the MOS standards used in this calibration and described in the paper.

+The final MUF folder, [Touchstone file outputs from MUF MOS models](MOS_MUF_model_construction/MOS_definitions_touchstone/), contains the MUF models of the 6 standards at two temperatures in a .s1p format.
+MOS1 has only one value, since the flat short has no conductivity or length numbers to adjust for temperature.
+All the other standards have either a "_warm" or "_cold" suffix, which indicate 295 K or 4 K(the difference between 4 K and 3 K is insignificant at the uncertainties quoted in this work).
+This folder is the only one needed for calibrations both with MUF and with scikit-rf.
+We hope at some time in the future to replicate these files using pure scikit-rf and check that they get identical answers to the MUF, but that work remains in progress at the time of this writing.

 # [MUF Screenshots](MUF_screenshots/)